wp-plugins/powerpress/readme.txt

 * Released on 12/?/2010
 * Added additional support for the 'Podcasting' plugin's [podcast] shortcode.
 PowerPress will still add its player to the top/bottom of the page for backwards compatibility.
 * Eliminated 2 other situations where warning messages would appear in some cases.
+* Added Simplified Chinese translation to PowerPress.
+Thanks webmote for translating!

 = 1.0.12 =